Most B2B companies start with writing a blog, creating a few eBooks, and optimizing their service pages, but never scale up from there.

-- Landing Pages: Gong create multiple landing pages around Sales enablement, Conversation Intelligence, Revenue Intelligence, and more which becomes a high value BOFU(Bottom of the funnel) content.
+- Landing Pages: Gong creates multiple landing pages around Sales enablement, Conversation Intelligence, Revenue Intelligence, and more which becomes a high-value BOFU(Bottom of the funnel) content.

 These are all high-quality resources that educate their target customers about revenue intelligence and how they can their sales team’s efficiency.

 Step 3: Pick Your Distribution Channels

 Now it’s time to figure out where you’ll publish your content.
 The channel you choose will depend on the type of content, your audience, and how easily searchable that channel is.